sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

     'params': {'dropout_probab': 0, 'learning_rate': 0.0001, 'momentum': 0.9, 'output_conv_1': 40, 'output_conv_2': 12}

 The mean sum of predicted-to-actual predict price difference to 2.dp as a percentage of the actual price is 95%.
 This gives us a relative mesaure of the mean percentage difference.
 This metric provides lower explainability than the accuracy metric mentioned above.
+In particular there are significant outliers that bias the result and the analysis would benefit from removing these which I have not done.
 I also acknowledge 2 d.p. may be an unnecessarily too high a threhold to determine this difference:

     batch_absolute_diff = torch.abs(predicted_rounded - actual_rounded)
     batch_percentage_diff = (batch_absolute_diff / actual_rounded) * 100